 - Be known for being awesome – You’d be amazed at how far building goodwill takes you.
 At a local Italian market the owner once just handed me two vials of hard-to-find flavor oils (worth about 24 dollars).
 He said, “I know you come in here all the time, just pay me later.”
 He’s now my exclusive cannoli shell dealer.
 Kindness also breeds loyalty.
 Eileen Wolf, a St. Louis based massage therapist keeps her prices intentionally low.
 “This is something I know many people can’t afford.
 If I can help them access massage, I’m improving their lives, and that makes me happy.”
 It also makes her popular-she books out about a month in advance.

 Be easy to work with and be ethical and you’ll be amazed at how that returns to you.
-So, yes, do be a passionate advocate for your business, but in marketing and in life, always follow Wheaton’s Law and:
+So, yes, do be a passionate advocate for your business, but in marketing and in life, always remember to be kind.

 Lisa Pavia-Higel is a St. Louis based writer, educator and performer.
 By day, she’s a mild mannered Communication and Media professor at a local community college and runs her own small jewelry company, Geekery Gal.
 By night, she’s a stage combat fighting, comic reading, critique writing, productivity advice giving mama.
 She loves trying things that she’s really not very good at, like sewing, painting and writing succinct biographies.
 She is indulged by her little geeklet Sofia and intrepid feminist, geeky husband Matthew.
 She’s too long winded for Twitter, but you can tweet to her at @geekerygal